pymedphys/pymedphys/paper.md

 ---
-title: "PyMedPhys: A community effort to develop an open, Python-based standard library for medical physics applications"
+title: 'PyMedPhys: A community effort to develop an open, Python-based standard library for medical physics applications'
 tags:
   - Python
   - Medical Physics